-A: If your child is doing something dangerous to him or herself, or others (including a pet), or property, and if you can’t manage it or stop it, call for help.
+A: If your child is doing something dangerous to him or herself, or others (including a pet), or property, and if you can’t manage it or stop it, call.
 “Dangerous” means threatening, harmful, or abusive.
 Emergency 911 dispatchers, police, and mental health crisis workers all encourage anyone to call, anytime.
 You will not bother them.
 I once visited a 911 facility and got a chance to ask to speak with the staff and this was their message.
 They described the many ways they can respond when a child or teen “blows out,” runs, or becomes suicidal.

 Once you call the police: